EliahKagan/embed-encode/why.md

 `encoding_format` from the API endpoint, even without (or before) releasing a patch to the Python library.

+### Why it is an optimization

+The reason this is useful as an optimization, even though it has no effect on rounding error, is that:

+- Encoding a block of raw binary float32 values in Base64 is more compact than writing them out as a JSON array of numbers.
+As a JSON array, of numbers, each digit takes up a whole byte even though there are only 10 possible digits, and extra space is taken up by commas and newlines.
+This may require less data to be transferred.

+- The computations to encode and decode Base64 should require less processing than those to convert between decimal and binary.

 ### How the OpenAI Python library retrieves embeddings

 There are two ways to use the OpenAI Python library to get embeddings: